kael-k/quasar-with-broken-csp/README.md

 # Quasar App with broken CSP demo

+A demo to show the bug for issue https://github.com/quasarframework/quasar/issues/13025

 ## This repo
 Contains a really basic quasar project, which is actually the auto-generated one.
 I only changed `src/components/ExampleComponent.vue` in order to have a `QSelect` instance